doytsujin/chroot-docker-kubernetes/README.md

 sudo cp /lib64/ld-linux-x86-64.so.2 /home/jailbird/lib64
 ```

 >**NOTE** - Other operating systems, such as Ubuntu, may use different directories, or directories with sub-directories.
-Make sure all files are "mirrored" correctly in the new root directory, for example:
+Make sure you "mirror" all the files correctly in the new root directory, for example:
 >
 >```
 ># Ubuntu 20.04